 When a predetermined number of Bible Bucks are earned for desired behavior, the children can use the "money" to purchase prizes or other rewards the teacher has made available.

 You may print as many Bible Bucks as you need for your students.
 Make sure to look up the Bible verse printed on the front of the Bible Buck!
+A donation to the site for use of this resource is appreciated!

 God's blessings as you work in His Vineyard!